joshuaoreilly/wssg/README.md

 ## Should I use this?

-Absolutely not; wssg is a fun little side project which, in its current form, isn't even close to feature complete and is chock-full of bugs (see `TODO.md` for an incomplete list).
+Absolutely not; wssg is a fun little side project which, in its current form, isn't even close to feature complete and is chock-full of bugs (see `TODO.md` for an incomplete list, and the beginning of `wssg.py` for the current rules).

 ## Installation